goschtl/zope/keas.pbstate/trunk/src/keas/pbstate/README.txt

 Object References
 -----------------

-This library supports references to arbitrary objects through the use of an automatically generated reference identifier or "refid".
+Classes using the ProtobufState metaclass support references to arbitrary objects through the use of the 'protobuf_refs' attribute.

 Add a guardian to c2, but don't say who the guardian is yet.
+Note that the .proto file defines the guardians list as a list of messages that have a _p_refid attribute.

     >>> guardian_ref = c2.guardians.add()

-Using subscript notation on the protobuf_refs attribute, assign c to be a guardian of c2.

-    >>> c2.protobuf_refs[guardian_ref] = c
+Call protobuf_refs.set() to make guardian_ref refer to c.

+    >>> c2.protobuf_refs.set(guardian_ref, c)

-Although this makes protobuf_refs look like a mapping, it does not behave like a mapping.
-Under the covers, a reference ID was generated, then that ID was assigned to guardian_ref._p_refid, and the refid and target object were added to the internal state of the protobuf_refs attribute.
+The set method generated a reference ID, then that
+ID was assigned to guardian_ref._p_refid, and the refid and target object were added to the internal state of the protobuf_refs instance.
 Any message with a _p_refid field is a reference.
 Every _p_refid field should be of type uint32.

-(Editor's note: I suspect this may be a significant abuse of subscript notation, so in the future this may be replaced with a less surprising interface.)

 Read the reference.

-    >>> c2.protobuf_refs[guardian_ref] is c
+    >>> c2.protobuf_refs.get(guardian_ref) is c
     True

 Verify the reference gets serialized correctly.